Volunteer with Us

-Volunteers at Doctors Medical Center of Modesto provide thousands of hours of compassionate service every year to help enrich the experience of patients, their families and our hospital staff.
-And there’s always room for more dedicated volunteers with the Service League of Doctors Medical Center.
+Volunteers at Doctors Medical Center provide thousands of hours of compassionate service every year to help enrich the experience of patients, their families and hospital staff.
+There’s always room for more dedicated volunteers with the Service League of Doctors Medical Center.

 You can volunteer at our hospital in some of these ways:

-Cuddler — Provide support to the Neonatal Intensive Care Unit (NICU) infants and their parents by providing human contact to the infants under supervision of licensed nurses.
+- Cuddler – Provide support to the Neonatal Intensive Care Unit (NICU) infants and their parents by providing human contact to the infants under the supervision of licensed nurses.

-Gift Box — Volunteers operate this gift shop.
-It is the Service League's most important source of funds used for health-related community projects and scholarships.
+- Gift Box – Volunteers operate the hospital gift shop, which is the Service League’s primary source of funds used for scholarships.

-Pre-Admission Center Receptionist — Provide information and assistance to visitors in the Pre-Admission Center.
+- Pre-Admission Center Receptionist – Provide information and assistance to patients and families in the Pre-Admission Center and prepare packets for the nursing staff.

-Pre-Op — Work with the Pre-Op Care Unit nurses, patients and their families.
-Discharge patients and assist staff with various duties.
+- Pre-Operative Care Unit – Work with nurses and staff.
+Discharge patients by wheelchair and assist staff with various duties.

-Reception — Greet visitors to the hospital and assist with duties at the Information Desk in the main lobby.
+- Reception – Greet visitors to the hospital and assist with duties at the Main Lobby Information Desk.

 Become a Hospital Volunteer

-Doctors Medical Center is always looking for new members of the volunteer family ready to help spread joy and encouragement.
-All Service League members receive a training orientation in the areas of service they have selected.
+Doctors Medical Center is always looking to add new members to the volunteer family to assist patients, visitors, nurses and staff.
+All Service League members receive a training orientation in the areas of service.
 Please call (209) 576-3687 for additional information.

 Become a Junior Volunteer